gdsimoes/scrimba-basketball/README.md

 ### What I learned

 The focus of this project was to practice using JavaScript to manipulate the DOM.
 I have some experience with JavaScript, but primarily using Node, so this was a valuable exercise for me.
-On the design side of things, I learned how to use my own fonts without using a service like [Google Fonts](https://fonts.google.com/), and reviewed how to style buttons using pseudo-classes.
+On the design side of things, I learned how to use my own fonts without using a service like [Google Fonts](https://fonts.google.com/) and reviewed how to style buttons using pseudo-classes.

 As "stretch goals," I highlighted the leader's score and created the reset function, which is fired whenever the user presses the 'r' key.
 To do this, I had to refresh my memory on how to toggle classes and how keyboard events work in JavaScript.

 ### Continued development

-I look forward to creating more complex websites, using advanced programming techniques.
+I look forward to creating more complex websites using advanced programming techniques.

 ### Useful resources